textileio/photos/README.md

 If you can't find an issue that matches what you're seeing, open a new issue and provide us with enough information to investigate further.

-## How can I contribute to GitHub Desktop?
+## How can I contribute to Textile?

 The [CONTRIBUTING.md](CONTRIBUTING.md) document will help you get setup and familiar with the source.

-If you're looking for something to work on, check out the [help wanted label](https://github.com/textileio/textile-mobile/issues?q=is%3Aissue+is%3Aopen+label%3A"help wanted).

 ## License